 - 1. The approximate number of subjects involved in the study - 2.
 All drug or device studies will include in the informed consent a statement that the study may involve risks, which are currently unforeseeable, to the subject, embryo or fetus if the subject is or may become pregnant. - 3.
 If the study is greater than minimal risk, there must be an explanation as to whether or not any compensation and/or medical treatment is available for injury.
 See section III (E) (1) of this policy for a suggested clause. - 4.
-A statement that significant new findings developed during the course of research, which may relate to the subject's willingness to continue, will be provided to the subject - 5.
-If the Investigator anticipates the subject may be terminated from the study without regard to the subject's consent, the informed consent will include the specific anticipated circumstances under which the subject's participation may be terminated by the Investigator. - 6.
+A statement that significant new findings developed during the course of research, which may relate to the subject's willingness to continue, will be provided to the subject. - 5.
+A statement regarding whether clinically relevant research results, including individual research results, will be disclosed to subjects, and if so, under what conditions. - 5.
+If the Investigator anticipates the subject may be terminated from the study without regard to the subject's or LAR's consent, the informed consent will include the specific anticipated circumstances under which the subject's participation may be terminated by the Investigator. - 6.
 When there are anticipated consequences to withdrawing from a study that may put the subject at greater risk, the informed consent will include the specific consequences of the subject's decision to withdraw from the research and procedures for the orderly termination of participation by the subject.
 When additional costs to the subject are anticipated as a result from participation in the research, the informed consent will describe these additional costs.
 See section III (E) (3) (a),(b),or (c) for a suggested clause. - 7.
-For drug, device or nutritional products at UAMS, consent language related to sponsor agreement to

-15.1 Elements of Informed Consent Page 3 of 7 pay for subject injury must be negotiated by the Contracts Unit within the Office of Research Regulatory Affairs.
-The contract and consent clause must be consistent but the consent clause must be written in plain language.

-- 8. If the study involves assigning or randomizing subjects to a study group, the informed consent will include an explanation of the probability of being assigned to one of the groups. - 9.
+For drug, device or nutritional products at UAMS, consent language related to sponsor agreement to pay for subject injury must be negotiated by the Contracts Unit within the Office of Research Regulatory Affairs.
+The contract and consent clause must be consistent but the consent clause must be written in plain language. - 8.
+If the study involves assigning or randomizing subjects to a study group, the informed consent will include an explanation of the probability of being assigned to one of the groups. - 9.
 When test articles (i.e. drugs, devices) are being used in the project, include a statement as to status of the article (i.e., FDA approved for use in cardiology patients aged 16 years and older), and whether or not the study is testing the safety or effectiveness of the test article.
 If the study is testing the safety or effectiveness of the test article, the consent form cannot make any claims that the test article is safe or effective. - 10.
 If any information will be collected after the subject's active involvement, the informed consent document must state the duration of the collection. - 11.
-If subjects are to be contacted for future research, the IRB requires that the informed consent document include a yes/no option to being contacted in a separate section of the consent form that allows the subject to consent to the primary study but decline to be recontacted for future studies. - 12.
-If data or specimens will be stored for future research, the protocol and consent must describe: - a) Where the data/specimens will be stored (e.g. at UAMS, at an offsite facility managed by the study sponsor, etc.) and the steps to be taken to minimize risks to confidentiality; - b) Why the information is being collected; - c) A description of the types of future research that are anticipated; - d) How long the data or specimens will be stored; and - e) A description of how subjects may request to withdraw data or specimens.
+If subjects may be contacted for future research, the IRB requires that the informed consent document include a yes/no option to being contacted in a separate section of the consent form that allows the subject to consent to the primary study but decline to be re-contacted for future studies.